basp/nanibot/README.md

 Or you can increase the bot's vocabulary just by seeding it more stuff while it's running using any of the API's and the Erlang shell.

+A fun thing to do is to seed the bot with a minimal amount of text (basically enough to generate at least one ngram) and have it seed from the chat itself from there.

 Note that there's no way to save the bots markov memory just yet (it's two ETS tables) although it should be trivial to implement.